 Kosofsky was a case about a $70,000 tax bill that resulted from a punctuation mistake.
 It was memorable for this reason, and because it was the first case in which I dealt with the state of New York.
 (I was still in Louisiana, but Sophie had previously lived and worked in NYC)

-Ms. Kosofsky worked building film sets and she received a 1099 for $750.
-However, the director, an Italian, wrote this amount as $750,00 (in Italy, they use commas to separate numerals and decimals instead of periods).
-The IRS recorded this as seventy five thousand in income and proceeded to do an assessment and a wage levy. (which do to address changes she didn't learn about until it happened)
+Ms. Kosofsky worked in the film industry building movie sets, and she received a 1099 for $750.
+However, the director, an Italian, wrote this amount as $750,00. (in Italy, commas are used to separate numerals and decimals instead of periods) The IRS recorded this as seventy five thousand in income and proceeded to make an assessment and a wage levy. (which due to address changes, Ms. Kosofsky didn't learn about until it happened)

-I was able to fix the matter internally with the IRS by persuading the Collections Unit to grant us a collection hold while the changes could be made.
-Ultimately, the incorrectly garnished funds were returned.
+I was able to fix the matter internally with the IRS and the state agencies by persuading the Collections Unit to grant us a collection hold while an amendment could be processed.
+Ultimately, the wrongly garnished funds were returned.

 One of the unfortunate realities of the world is that many people make frivolous arguments against the taxes they owe; the IRS is constantly inundated with these "tax protesters."
 This can sometimes create a bias and make it difficult for actual errors to be correct; often I'll have to rely on things like my credentials and professional licensure as a tax attorney just to be listened to.